StringEpsilon/verlauf/docs/differences.md

 * The default `createHashHistory` also utilizes the HTML5 history API (pushstate, replacestate).
 Meaning Verlauf is not compatible with IE10.
 * URL encoding and decoding was dropped.
 Please see [here](./URI_Decoding.md) for a partial workaround.
 * For typescript users, there are type incompatibilities that you'll need a workaround for.
+* The algorithm to resolve relative paths has been reimplemented from scratch and might differ in some edge cases.
 * The blocking callback might receive a `location.key` where it would not in history 4.
+* The blocking callback might receive a difference action type in some circumstances.
+* The package does not have the same file structure.
+Some import statements may break as a result.
+  - You can alias these, if need be.
+* The UMD bundle uses a different namespace.
+* Verlauf does not issue any warnings.
+History for example warns about incomplete basenames and re-pushing the same location.

 ## New features